 its like an online art work journal with lots of pictures.
 A blog even.

-artworkerprojects: documenting and having a stab at articulating the general & specific ideas in my art work.
+ARTWORKERPROJECTS: documenting and having a stab at articulating the general & specific ideas in my art work.
 The making process is a primary driving factor, hence the 'project' thing: its a virtual filing mechanism/online library index.
 This page shows the projects I'm currently working on/recently completed and is the default homepage; past projects are past projects.